MR18/1.7 - Market review into the supply of card-acquiring services: Interim report

 We are now consulting on the contents of our interim report and are keen to get feedback on the proposed remedies.
-The publication of the interim report will be followed by a consultation period of 12 weeks.
-The deadline for feedback is 8 December 2020.
+The publication of the interim report will be followed by a consultation period.
+The deadline for feedback is Tuesday 9 February 2021.

 You can email your comments to email@example.com